why EQT Corporation [EQT] is a Good Choice for Investors After New Price Target of $48.19

 Tudor Pickering Holt & Co. have made an estimate for EQT Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on June 20, 2023.

-EQT Corporation [EQT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.96.
-With this latest performance, EQT shares gained by 0.43% in over the last four-week period, additionally plugging by 28.47% over the last 6 months – not to mention a drop of -10.47% in the past year of trading.
+EQT Corporation [EQT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.30.
+With this latest performance, EQT shares gained by 1.67% in over the last four-week period, additionally plugging by 44.55% over the last 6 months – not to mention a drop of -9.47% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and EQT Corporation [EQT] shares currently have an operating margin of +63.78 and a Gross Margin at +66.33.
 EQT Corporation’s Net Margin is presently recorded at +14.59.